OCALI Pass | Login

 Institute

-The 2-day institute involves a process-planning framework for designing a district plan addressing comprehensive programs for individuals with autism spectrum disorders (ASD) including assessment, intervention design, implementation and progress monitoring.
-Participants will utilize tools to conduct baseline assessment on components essential to the development and implementation of comprehensive programming for individuals with ASD.
-Participants will work as teams to develop action plans based upon their district's needs.
+Intended for district autism teams, the 2-day institute involves a process-planning framework for designing a comprehensive district plan addressing the needs of individuals with autism spectrum disorder (ASD).
+Participants will utilize several tools to conduct baseline assessment on district strengths and needs as they relate to ASD.
+Teams will address components essential for the development and implementation of a 3 to 5 year action plan.

-Ideally, participants would attend as a district autism team and would consist of the following members:
+Ideally, participants will consist of the following members:

-• Administrators, preferably one representing each building level staff, who believe that all students should be considered essential members of the school community
+• Administrators, preferably one representing each building level staff, who believe that ALL students are essential members of the school community and should be valued as proficient learners

-• General education teachers, preferably one from each building level staff, who have had students with ASD in their classrooms
+• General education teachers, preferably one from each building level staff, who believe that students with ASD can be educated with same age peers and who have had students with ASD in their classrooms

-• Intervention specialists, preferably one from each building level staff, who have had students with ASD in their classrooms
+• Intervention specialists, preferably one from each building level staff, who have advance knowledge in ASD and who have students with ASD in their classrooms

-• Qualified personnel with advanced knowledge of autism spectrum disorders (ie: communication issues, sensory differences, behavioral differences, etc.) and who have the flexibility within their work schedule to lead and facilitate the district in the development of a district-wide action plan with emphasis on the implementation of comprehensive program planning for students with ASD
+• Qualified personnel with advanced knowledge of ASD (ie: communication issues, sensory differences, behavioral differences, etc.) and who have the flexibility within their work schedule to lead and facilitate the district in the development of a district-wide action plan with emphasis on the implementation of comprehensive planning for students with ASD

 Pre-Institute Activities